docker/docs/kitematic/userguide.md

 ### Starting a terminal in a container

-The "Terminal" icon at the top of the container summary runs `docker exec -i -t <your container> sh`.
+The "Terminal" icon at the top of the container summary runs `docker container exec -i -t <your container> sh`.
 This allows you to make quick changes, or to debug a problem.

 > **Note**: Your exec'ed `sh` process does not have the same environment settings